“It pleases me and seems right that what is of value and wisdom to one man

 seems nonsense to another.”
 Herman Hesse, Siddhartha

-I grew up in Devon, messing about with boats.
 I have worked as an editor for a range of publishers, including on videogames magazines.
 I currently work as a comics editor, on various titles which include the New York Times bestselling The Wicked + The Divine.

 I have combined my love of poetry with my work in comics by getting poets and artists to work together in new “poetry comics” collaborations.
 I recently edited the UK's first book on poetry comics for Sidekick Books: Over the Line: An Introduction to Poetry Comics.
 Alan Moore was kind enough to say: “I really can't recommend this venture highly enough”.